adarwoo/modbus_relay/README.md

 This feature allow for the relays to be atomatically releases if the master was to fail.
 The period is given in seconds.
 A value of zero (default) turns off the feature.

-### Holding registers

----

-## Resetting the Device
-### Reset via Register
-To reset the device to factory defaults:
-1. Write `0x1234` to Register `40012` (Reset Command) using Modbus Function Code `16`.
-2. The device will reboot and reinitialize with default settings.
-3. Configuration mode will be available for 2 seconds after the reset.

-### Reset Behavior
-- All LEDs will blink in sync at **2 Hz** for 2 seconds to indicate a reset.
-- The device will revert to the default configuration.

 ---